HL7/CDA-ccda/input/pagecontent/supportingguidance.md

     </tr>
 </table>

-The [Encounter Activity](StructureDefinition-EncounterActivity.html) entry with a matching ID in the encompassingEncounter header represents the primary encounter.
+The [Encounter Activity](StructureDefinition-EncounterActivity.html) entry with a matching id in the encompassingEncounter header represents the primary encounter.

 Encounter Diagnosis is always shown as an entryRelationship to an Encounter Activity, even for single encounters.
 Historical encounters are each documented as an Encounter Activity, with information recorded through entryRelationships within the corresponding Encounter Activity.
 Additional details, like free-text notes, can be conveyed through extra entryRelationships within the associated Encounter Activity.